gcarbo01/devsecops-roadmap/README.md

 <br><br>
 Comments:<br>
 Test the configurations of containers.
 Allow fast refactoring of infrastructure.
 It tests your servers’ actual state by executing commands locally via SSH, WinRM, Docker API, etc. So you don’t need to install any agent software on your servers and can use any configuration management tools, Puppet, Ansible, CFEngine, Itamae, etc.
-For example:
+For example: <br>
-- Verify that the container is rootless
+.
+Verify that the container is rootless <br>
-- Verify the correct configuration of AppArmor (AppArmor is a Mandatory Access Control (MAC) system which is a kernel (LSM) enhancement to confine programs to a limited set of resources.
+.
+Verify the correct configuration of AppArmor <br> (AppArmor is a Mandatory Access Control (MAC) system which is a kernel (LSM) enhancement to confine programs to a limited set of resources.
 AppArmor's security model is to bind access control attributes to programs rather than to users)
 <br><br>
 Resources:<br>